-The more muted and subtle tones to these fabrics draw again from the Aqua area of the photo while also throwing in a dash of creams and whites to break up the color a bit.
+The more muted and subtle tones to these fabrics draw again from the Aqua area while also throwing in a dash of creams and whites to break up the color and create a more soothing appearance.

 The wood under the missing dock has light coloring with visible graining similar to these flooring options.

-The furniture & design elements change depending on which fabrics are chosen and how bold of a look is desired.
+The furniture & design elements change depending on fabric choices but the possibilities are endless!

 Using something you already love to create an interior space is the best way to achieve a space that will make you happy long after the trends have come and gone!

 This concept is not something I came up with, designers and home decorators use every day.